 Be prepared for the future changes coming with the appraisal industry.
 No more will a leap of faith in adjustments be acceptable.

-USPAP requires that the appraiser shows evidence in their work file supporting these adjustments.
+USPAP requires that the appraiser shows evidence in their work file supporting the analysis and conclusions.

-Today this is a problem because, without evidence of adjustments underwriters don't have any supporting analysis for these major adjustments.
+Today this is a problem because, without evidence of the1004 form underwriters don't have any supporting analysis for these major final conclusions.